 In 2000, he went freelance and began to present a series of award-winning documentaries for Channel Four on religious themes, including the much-acclaimed “Tsunami:Where Was God?” which won the Radio Times readers’ best documentary award.

-Jess Mirza is Senior Broadcast Journalist at Global Radio, with over ten years’ experience within the radio Industry.
+Jess Forbes is Senior Broadcast Journalist at Global Radio, with over ten years’ experience within the radio Industry.

 She works as a regional reporter for LBC and a presenter of Heart and Smooth FM weekly bulletins, and Heart North West’s daily, 12 minute nightly news programme.